shureim/Triangle/README.md

 * Make sure your computer in connected to a browser.
 * HTML,CSS and Javascript has been used to form this web page hence it's easy to use.
 * For refference when requiring you can use w3school.
+--- Behavior  input  output ---
+* the program will recognize value which are same .

 ## Known Bugs.
 there are no know Bugs in this web page.